VBruilo/g-code-with-variables/README.md

 # Parameterized G-Code

 A TypeScript-based server for generating parameterized G-code for additive manufacturing.
-The project contains two components:

-1. **Mock Config Server** – small Express server serving example configuration values.
-2. **Parameterized G-Code Server** – the main application that creates final G-code and communicates with a PrusaLink printer.
+The application communicates with a PrusaLink printer to create final G-code files.

 ## Prerequisites